TimothyJones/github-cognito-openid-wrapper/README.md

 ### Can I use this shim to connect to GitHub directly from another OpenID client?

 Yes.
-Although this implementation isn't complete, it does follow the OpenID spec, and is complete enough to be able to use it as an OpenID connect provider.
+This implementation isn't complete, as it focusses exclusively on Cognito's requirements.
+However, it does follow the OpenID spec, and is complete enough to be able to use it as an OpenID connect provider.
-I've left instructions out, as this readme is complex enough already.
 See the missing features section above for one or two caveats.

 ### How do I contact you to tell you that I built something cool with this code?